 I think that this is Metallica's greatest song ever made, I really do.
 Unfortunately the production is just terrible, so I always listen to the remixed/remastered version on YouTube by Ahdy Khairat; it has perfect production.
 Anyways, it's certainly among the most epic songs James has wrote; the main riff is so mean and the harmonies are incredible, with some of them sounding glorious and broad and others sounding tragic and dark.
 All the riffs are incredible, including the main riff based on Lar's drumbeat, as well as the jumper riff, the dark chorus riff, everything... it's just so epic.

 This really is Metallica's best song.
-The intro riff gives me goosebumps every time I hear it, the main riff is brutal and dramatic, James' vocals are growly and on the point, Kirk's solo is astonishingly amazing, and Lars best drum work is incorporated.
-Even in the fan remasters, the bass is excellent and I still can't forgive Lars for what he did to Jason.
-This song screams Metallica from start to finish and deserves to be number 1, without a doubt!
+The intro riff gives me goosebumps every time I hear it, the main riff is brutal and dramatic, James' vocals are growly and on point, Kirk's solo is astonishingly amazing, and Lars' best drum work is incorporated.
+Even in the fan remasters, the bass is excellent, and I still can't forgive Lars for what he did to Jason.
+This song screams Metallica from start to finish and deserves to be number one, without a doubt!

-Funny to watch guys that are thinking, they are really voting for a Metallica Song.
-This is Mustaines Song listen to the first album of Megadeth and you will hear this song.
-It is only faster played on Megadeth album because he doesn't want to let it sound like Metallicas song, all who voted here without even telling this is Dave's kick ass song should read more about the history of Metallica and should say Dave did a g good job at Metallica and say unfortunately he got kicked out or maybe fortunately...
+Funny to watch guys who think they're voting for a Metallica song.
+This is Mustaine's song; listen to the first album of Megadeth, and you'll hear this song.
+It's only played faster on the Megadeth album because he didn't want it to sound like Metallica's song.
+All those who voted here without even knowing that this is Dave's kick-ass song should read more about the history of Metallica and should acknowledge that Dave did a good job at Metallica, and unfortunately, he got kicked out or maybe fortunately...

-The only thing I don't like about this song is how slow it was.
-The original song "The Mechanix" was a lot faster and had different lyrics.
+The only thing I don't like about this song is how slow it is.
+The original song, "The Mechanix," was a lot faster and had different lyrics.
 While The Four Horsemen had the better stuff Mechanix didn't feature, it wasn't as fast.

 Great picking pattern that is guaranteed to make you rock.
 Proof that James Hetfield did not work out in the gym but played songs like this.
 Try not to dislocate your shoulder or arm while you practice it.
 Do not attempt at home.
-2 years and many dead arms later I can manage it for 1 verse.
+Two years and many dead arms later, I can manage it for one verse.
 James Hetfield is a very talented alien.

 Riff after epic riff complemented with one of Kirk's best solos ever, intense dark lyrics, brutal rhythm parts chugging away for 8+ minutes, a real test of stamina that keeps building and building.
 You get exhausted just listening to it!
 One of their best tracks, easily.